-- you are long 2 ITM calls with a delta of 0.70
+- Long 2 ITM calls with a delta of 0.70

-- you are short 1 OTM call with a delta of 0.40
+- Short 1 OTM call with a delta of 0.40

-- you are long 1 OTM put with a delta of -0.30
+- Long 1 OTM put with a delta of -0.30

-The total delta of your position is:
+Total delta of your position is:

 - 2 x 0.70 (2 contracts of long calls)

-- less 0.40 (subtract because you are short)
+- minus 0.40 (subtract because you are short)

 - plus -0.30 (add because you are long the option, but the delta is negative because it is a put)

 - = 1.40 ?
 0.40 ?
 0.30 = 0.70

 Option delta as number of shares

-Delta hedging of an option portfolio using stocks
+Delta hedging using stocks

-Delta hedging of a stock position using options
+Delta hedging using options

-So you can buy put options to hedge the directional exposure, while keeping your long stock position.
+You can buy put options to hedge the directional exposure, while keeping your long stock position.
 You want to buy at the money puts with a delta of -0.50.
 How many put option contracts do you need to buy?

 As a result, you must be watching your portfolio continuously and adjust your positions if necessary.
 In the J.P.
 Morgan example above, if the stock price declines, the put options you use for hedging will be in the money and their delta will probably decrease from -0.50 to let's say -0.70.
 If you hold 10 contracts, you now have an equivalent of 700 shares sold short, far more than the 500 shares of stock you hold (you are overhedged).